The Kittitas County Historical Museum is a private, non-profit 501(c)(3) charitable organization.

 information and arouse interest in Kittitas County history through exhibit

 In 1961, a group of eleven local community members gathered together to discuss the creation of an organization that would be charged with the preservation of the history of the Kittitas Valley.
-The community members were descendents of early pioneers of Kittitas County.
+The community members were descendants of early pioneers of Kittitas County.

 On September 20, 1961, the Kittitas County Historical Society was officially formed with the primary goal of establishing a space in which to display a small collection of historic items.
 They were soon able to set up this display in a single room at the Morris Sorenson Memorial County Hospital, and hosted their first open house and tours on May 6, 1962.

-In the 1980s, the Historical Society sought to increase its funding source and ultimately size by purchasing the buildings that neighbored the Cadwell Building.
+In the 1980s, the Historical Society sought to increase its funding source, and ultimately size, by purchasing the buildings that neighbored the Cadwell Building.
 In 1981, the Historical Society purchased the McCullough Addition, an extension of the west side of the original 1889 building.
 The museum then underwent a major renovation in 1998 that would accommodate the rising number of visitors, researchers, and volunteers through the addition of display, storage, and working spaces.

 Today, the Kittitas County Historical Museum offers displays including an Antique Doll Collection, Native American Bag and Basket Collection, Antique Automobile display, items from early Kittitas County Businesses, Military History items, and much more!

 Sadie Thayer, Museum Director